 Prostate-specific antigen (PSA) screening for prostate cancer in men of average risk remains controversial.
 Patients’ ability to incorporate risk reduction data into their decision-making may depend on their numeracy.
 We assessed the impact of patients’ numeracy on their understanding of the risk reduction benefits of PSA screening.
 Men attending a general internal medicine clinic were invited to complete a survey.
 Four versions of the survey each included a three-item numeracy test and PSA risk reduction data, framed one of four ways: absolute (ARR) versus relative risk reduction (RRR), with or without baseline risk (BR).
 Respondents were asked to adjust their perceived risk of prostate-cancer mortality using the data presented.
 Accuracy of risk reduction was evaluated relative to how risk data were framed.
 Among a total of 200 respondents, a majority incorrectly answered one or more of the numeracy items.
 Overall accuracy of risk adjustment was only 20%.
 Accuracy varied with data framing: when presented with RRR, respondents were 13% accurate without BR and 31% accurate with BR; when presented with ARR, they were 0% accurate without BR and 35% accurate with BR.
 Including BR data significantly improved accuracy for both RRR (P = 0.03) and ARR groups (P < 0.01).
 Accuracy was significantly related to numeracy; numeracy scores of 0, 1, 2, and 3 were associated with accuracy rates of six, five, nine, and 36 percent, respectively (P < 0.01).
 Overall, numeracy was significantly associated with the accuracy of interpreting quantitative benefits of PSA screening.
 Alternative methods of communicating risk may facilitate shared decision-making in the use of PSA screening for early detection of prostate cancer.

 Koo, Kevin; Brackett, Charles D.; Eisenburg, Ellen H.; Kieffer, Kelly A.; and Hyams, Elias S., "Impact of Numeracy on Understanding of Prostate Cancer Risk Reduction in PSA Screening" (2017).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 2826.